 Your doctor may prescribe medications if you have high blood pressure during pregnancy.

-For a more accurate reading:
+For a more accurate blood pressure reading:

 - Take your blood pressure in a quiet location when you’re calm and relaxed.

-Complications of hypertension in adults and children include:
+Complications of hypertension can include:

 - heart attack

 - heart failure